vaclav2016/xmppredis/README.md

     ?>

+How act this example?

+1. PHP push message to queue 'out_testbot'
+2. xmppredis, as queue 'out_testbot' subscriber, pickup message from queue
+3. xmppredis parse and send message

-So, if You want receive messages - You must execute 'SUBSCRIBE in_testbot' in your application
+So, if You want receive jabber-messages via xmppredis - You must execute 'SUBSCRIBE in_testbot' in your application

 ## Run and Configuration